SplendidAlakey/Perfectly-Splendid/README.md

 </p>
 </details>

+You can also try increasing your pagefile size, if you are in Windows and struggling with loading times.
+I'm using 40GB for other games' modpacks, but you can probably set it to something like 10-15GB for Minecraft.

 ## Already tried Perfectly Splendid?
 Would like to report an issue or send feedback?

 - If you encounter any issues with the pack or have a suggestion, open an issue on [Perfectly Splendid GitHub](https://github.com/SplendidAlakey/Perfectly-Splendid/issues).